Minors & More

 Because of overlapping requirements, Economics majors can complete the ACF minor with five course beyond those required for the Econ major.

-Business Management majors are not eligible to receive the minor, but by completing the same curricular requirements, they can earn a specialization in Accounting and Finance.
-This requires four courses beyond those required for the Business Management major.
+Business Management majors can earn a specialization, rather than a minor, in Accounting and Finance.
+This requires four courses beyond those required for the Business Management major, but it entails the same kind of academic work as the minor.

 Global Business Concentration